-For each lecture series, there is an automatic notification, which is accessible via the RSS-link above the video list.
+For each series, there is an automatic notification, which is accessible via the RSS-link above the video list.
 You need an RSS reader to subscribe to the listed feeds, which will notify you whenever a new video is uploaded.

 Do I need to login to use the website?

 No. Only producers of lectures need to log in.

 Which lectures are recorded?

 The decision for a recording is made by the lecturer, but due to limited ressources only a certain number of series can be recorded in one semester.

 A lecture was recorded, but can not be found on the website!

 In such case the lecture usually has restricted access and can only be viewed with a password.
 You should ask the lecturer for additional informations.
 Under certain circumstances the video is not online due to technical errors.

 Theoretically yes, but it depends on the decision of the lecturer.
 Downloadable videos have a 'Download' section below the video.

 In which data format are the downloaded videos encoded?
 Which video player do I need?